calvinchengx/fabric/docs/ARCHITECTURE.md

 - **Integration:** `WebhookTicketCatalogPort` POSTs JSON when `INTEGRATION_WEBHOOK_URL` is set; replace with your own `TicketCatalogPort` for queue-based systems.
 - **Audit:** stdout JSON lines (`workspace.*`, `connection.sql.created`, `connection.role_assigned`, …); optional `AUDIT_JSONL_PATH`; CLI **`audit-dump`** streams that file to stdout (`README.md` — Logs and extraction).

-See [README.md](../README.md) for environment variables and examples.
+See [repository.md](repository.md) (links to the root README) for environment variables and examples.